 For the 1867 Oktoberfest, the Löwenbräukeller set up the festival's first beer tent, the Schottenhamel.
 It became one of Oktoberfest's most famous beer tents and the place where Munich's mayor kicks off the festival every year.

 07 of 07

-The weather is too nice to sit inside a beer hall?
+Is the weather too nice to sit inside a beer hall?
 Most beer halls have outdoor seating, terraces or even Biergartens.

-To find out more about the best of Munich’s 200 beer gardens, check out this list, which includes the crème de la crème of Munich's beer gardens.
-Fom bustling beer gardens in the heart of the city to the world’s biggest beer garden for 8,000 people to idyllic open-air restaurants in the outskirts of the city.
+Check out this list to find out more about the best of Munich’s 200 beer gardens.
+From bustling beer gardens in the heart of the city to the world’s biggest beer garden for 8,000 people to idyllic open-air restaurants in the outskirts of the city.